 In Romania as kids, my parents would take my sister and I up in the mountains near my grandmother's village, in the late summer to gather fruits.
 We'd pick berries: blueberries, raspberries and blackberries.
 Out of these we would make jam to last us in the winter.
 My grandmother would also grow a pig from the spring to the fall and that pig would be used from head to toes for food in the winter, as well.
 Nothing would be wasted, not even the tiny tail.
 We just didn't have enough food.

 My friends at Dokis First Nations go hunting for deer and moose in the fall, while in the spring they go spear fishing from boats.
 They do not do this for fun, or some sort of entertainment.
 They live like this.
 They live off the land.
 There is no grocery store on the Reserve.
 To get groceries You have to drive out a good hour.
 So, in some ways, they still live off the land.
 Just like my family lived off the land back in Romania.
 I grew-up like that.

 I see myself when I see people of the First Nations.
 I feel like I can relate to them in many ways.
-I feel closer to them than I feel with many other Canadians.
+I feel closer to them than I feel to many other Canadians.
 We walk(ed) similar paths.
 Thus, I do what I can and I pop-up wherever the Great Spirit guides me to.
 I'm the White Wolf, the Strange One, Mr. Happy, or whatever You wish to call me: that Romanian guy lobbying for the First Nations.
 I'll keep going for as long as I can.

 All the best to everyone!
 Mitakuye Oyasin.

 P.S.
-The photo was taken by a Greenpeace photographer this past fall (2017) and that's me with the Warrior/Unity Flag.
+The photo was taken by a Greenpeace photographer this past fall (2017) and that's me with the Ganienkeh/Warrior/Unity Flag.
 The Flag was given to me by Eagle Claw from O'Chiese First Nations, Alberta, Canada.